Times Gone By

 Looking better here....
 51 Panhead with shovel top end, Andrews cam, super b carb, hand shift....
 80mph all day long.
 If you got the cash Harley's will run forever.

-No rest for the stupid my Dad always said... thus a color change and more tweaks....
+No rest for the stupid my Dad always said... thus more tweaks and improvements....

 On a road trip to Golden BC the tank on my Harley sprung a leak...
 I pulled into the Spillimacheen gas station.
 The gas station owner Don was a real nice guy.
 Never said much but a real honest salt of the earth type of guy.
 Help anyone out in a bind no questions.
 He ran a...
 SERVICE Station.
 They don't exist any more.... well at least the Service part anyway.
 His station was one of the two or three places that kept the very small town of Spillimacheen afloat.